 - Use a clean, damp paper towel or a plastic spatula to remove any air bubbles from the jars.
 Simply run the paper towel or spatula around the inner walls of the jar to release trapped air.

 - Wipe the rims of the jars with a damp paper towel to remove any residue or stickiness.
-Place the flat lids on top and screw on the two-piece lids until fingertip tight.
+Place the flat lids on top and screw on the two-piece lids until finger tight.

 - Using canning tongs, place the filled and sealed jars into the water bath canner.
 Ensure that the jars are covered with at least 1 inch of water.
-Bring the water to a full boil and process the jars for 20 minutes.
+Keep the water at a rolling boil and boil for 20 minutes.

-- After 20 minutes, turn heat off, and let jars stay in the canner for an additional 5 minutes before removing!
+- After 20 minutes, turn heat off, and let jars stay in the water bath for an additional 5 minutes before removing!
 (Don't skip this step!)

 Is It Hot?

 Yes, Cowboy Candy is hot, thanks to the jalapeño peppers and cayenne pepper used in the recipe.
-The candied jalapeños are prepared in a boiling syrup mixture with apple cider vinegar, white sugar, and spices like celery seed, mustard seeds, and garlic powder, creating a perfect balance of sweetness and heat.
-The spicy treat is then canned in sterile jars using a water bath canner for future use.
+The candied jalapeños are prepared in a boiling syrup mixture with apple cider vinegar, white sugar, and spices like celery seed, mustard seeds, and garlic powder, creating a perfect balance of sweetness and heat!

-Cowboy candy is a versatile and flavorful treat that can be enjoyed in various ways.
-My favorite and delicious way to serve cowboy candy is by pairing it with cream cheese and crackers.
-The smooth and creamy texture of cream cheese acts as a perfect complement to the spiciness of the candied jalapeños.
+Cowboy candy is a versatile and flavorful treat that can be enjoyed in so many ways.
+A delicious way to serve cowboy candy is by pairing it with cream cheese on crackers.
+The smooth and creamy texture of cream cheese is a perfect complement to the spiciness of the candied jalapeños!

 Cowboy Candy, Candied Jalapenos Canning Recipe